joaochiroli/Commands-List/Ansible/README.md

 - **AD HOC** command-line tool to automate a single task on one or more managed nodes.

-- **Module** a program (usually python) that executes, does some work and returns proper JSON output Example of modules:
+- **Module** a program (usually python) that executes, does some work and returns proper JSON output.
+Like: copy, file, yum, service
+Example of modules:
   - Module: `ping` - the simplest module that is useful to verify host connectivity
   - Module: `shell` - a module that executes shell command on a specified host(s)